 For more information on any of our events including sponsorship and volunteer opportunities, contact Sunil Persaud, Development Officer, at firstname.lastname@example.org or (212) 271-7263.

-Join us for the 2nd annual Rainbow Run on Saturday, April 1st — a spring 5K /10K supporting Callen-Lorde Community Health Center!
+Join us for the 3rd annual Rainbow Run on — a spring 5K /10K supporting Callen-Lorde Community Health Center!
 A fun run/leisure walk, the Rainbow Run promotes health and wellness while supporting our life-saving mission.
-Visit www.callen-lorde.org./rainbow run to register, join/create a team, become a sponsor or donate.
+Check back soon for our 2018 date!

 Our annual women’s event, Spring Fever recognizes influential women while raising funds for the women’s health program at Callen-Lorde.
-This year we’re thrilled to honor novelist, playwright and AIDS historian Sarah Schulman, for her long history of activism bringing visibility to women’s and LGBTQ rights as well as the HIV crisis, alongside Discwoman for their efforts in creating platforms for empowerment, activism and community building among cis women, trans women and genderqueer people.
-Visit www.callen-lorde.org/springfever for more information including sponsorship opportunities and tickets.
+The 2017 honorees were novelist, playwright and AIDS historian Sarah Schulman, for her long history of activism bringing visibility to women’s and LGBTQ rights as well as the HIV crisis, alongside Discwoman for their efforts in creating platforms for empowerment, activism and community building among cis women, trans women and genderqueer people.
+Check back soon for our 2018 date and honorees!

+SHOW YOUR ZOO COLORS!
 Kick off Pride season with an evening of live entertainment, music, open bar & picnic buffet, and fun for everyone!
-Save the date!
-More details to come!
-Save the date!
-More details to come.
+Check back for 2018 date!

 An annual cocktail party at Nova’s Ark Project in the Hamptons, the Tea Dance benefits Callen-Lorde, Sage, and The Center.
-Save the date!
-More details to come.
+More information to come in Spring of 2018!

-Our annual reception for transgender and gender non-conforming communities, allies and friends, Transcendence honors a leader in the field of trans and gender non-conforming wellness and visibility of TGNC people – past honorees have included author, playwright and theorist Kate Bornstein; the team behind the groundbreaking work “Trans Bodies, Trans Selves”; President of the NYC Stonewall Democratic Club, Melissa Sklarz; photographer, writer and publisher, Amos Mac; and artist, poet, and performer, Juliana Huxtable; actress, model, writer, and activist Hari Nef; and bklyn boihood for their work in building community and self-empowerment for transmasculine people of color.
+Our annual celebration for trans and gender non-conforming communities, friends and allies, Transcendence honors leaders in the field of trans and gender non-conforming wellness and visibility.
+Past honorees include author, playwright and theorist Kate Bornstein; the team behind the groundbreaking work “Trans Bodies, Trans Selves”; President of the NYC Stonewall Democratic Club, Melissa Sklarz; photographer, writer and publisher, Amos Mac; artist, poet, and performer, Juliana Huxtable; actress, model, writer, and activist Hari Nef; and bklyn boihood for their work in building community and self-empowerment for transmasculine people of color.